singleron-RD/CeleScope/docs/snp/variant_calling.md

 - `ncell_alt`: number of cells with variant read count only.
 - `ncell_ref`: number of cells with reference read count only.
 - `ncell_ref_and_alt`: number of cells with both variant and reference read count.
+- `RID`: Target region ID.
+This column will be added when `--bed_file` option were provided.

 `{sample}_merged.vcf ` VCF file containing all variants of all cells. `VID` and `CID` are added to the `INFO` column.